-For veterans, this prior learning demonstration for college credit often takes the form of physical education credits (PE) for basic training (a maximum of 8 units will be applied toward graduation) as well as military coursework and training, when recommended for credit by the American Council on Education (ACE).
 Confirmation of active duty service must be made by either a DD214 (for retired military personnel) or a DD295 (for active duty personnel).
 Students must submit a DD214or aDD295to receive activity units for their basic military duty.
-ACE transcripts must be submitted for credit for military coursework or trainings approved by ACE.
+American Council on Education (ACE) transcripts must be submitted for credit for military coursework or trainings approved by ACE.

 As of August 2013, the Post 9/11 GI Bill covers up to $19,198.31 annually in costs for qualifying veterans and/or their transferees attending a private university or college.
 For veterans and/or their transferees that qualify for the Adult Degree Completion Program at Dominican, that means full-time (12 units or more) fall and spring enrollment is possible without exceeding the annual maximum.
 Adult Degree Completion students can also elect for part-time (6 units), year-round (fall, spring and summer) enrollment without exceeding Post 9/11 GI Bill education benefits.